quiet-listener/parallel-command-executer/README.md

 <br/>

  **needs-caution-commands** :  At any given time, only one node from a rack should be running the command.
-Assumed *Hostnames contain both rack and slot information.* in case of "need-caution-commands". e.g. web-dc1-rack1-10.somecompany.com  => rack : rack1 , slot : 10
+Assumed *Hostnames contain both rack and slot information* in case of "need-caution-commands". <br/> e.g. web-dc1-rack1-10.somecompany.com  => rack : rack1 , slot : 10